nf-core/test-datasets/README.md

 - h5: image files in h5 format
 - ilp: ilastik specific project files

+All files labeled plant_* were taken from the [ilastik4ij Github repository](https://github.com/ilastik/ilastik4ij/blob/master/doc/screenshots/MC-output.png) and are available under the MIT license.

 ## Adding New Data

 If you cannot find suitable test data on this repository, please contact us on the [nf-core Slack `#modules` channel](https://nfcore.slack.com/channels/modules) (you can join with [this invite](https://nf-co.re/join/slack)).
 The goal is to create a suitable, small test dataset that should be usable with the available test data and if possible be generated with modules available from `nf-core/modules`.
 If creating that test data is difficult but you want to add the module first, it is also possible to add a small subset to the `delete_me` folder to get your module tests running, and then add proper test data afterwards.
 This should be discussed on slack.
 In order to add test data.
 For a short description of the workflow for adding new data, have a look at [here](docs/ADD_NEW_DATA.md).